-- Instructor: Dr. Axel SchülzgenLinks to an external site.
+- Instructor: Dr. Axel Schülzgen

 - Office Location: Room A115, CREOL Building

-- Office Hours: Tuesday 1:00 3:00 p.m.
+- Office Hours: Monday 1:00 3:00 p.m.

 I will be in my office at these times, but of course I will be happy to discuss the material with you anytime.
-Often, I get questions via e-mail that can be quickly answered.
+Often, I get questions via e-mail that can be quickly answered, typically within 24 hours.